Compensation of assets

 - Real estate, insofar as it was not restituted on grounds of Part 2 of the General Settlement Fund Law

 - Movable assets, insofar as property losses of this description had not already been compensated by the National Fund

 - Insurance policies

 - Occupational and educational losses

-- Other losses and damages
+- Other losses and damage

 Compared to other compensation measures put in place on a national or international level, where compensation could only be claimed in a small number of categories or took the form of lump sum payments, the task of making individual payments for damages in ten categories was far more complex.
-Particularly the category "other losses and damages" enabled the General Settlement Fund to take all kinds of damages into account that were not covered by the other categories.
+Particularly the category "other losses and damage" enabled the General Settlement Fund to take all kinds of damages into account that were not covered by the other categories.

 The claims for compensation could be asserted in two types of procedure, a claims-based procedure and an equity-based procedure.
 Claims for compensation of liquidated businesses, real estate, bank accounts, stocks, bonds, mortgages movable assets and insurance policies could be asserted in the claims-based procedure.
 In this case, it was up to the applicants to substantiate their claims under relaxed standards of proof.